 Upon hearing the news of Germany’s surrender, the ROA, who had been successful in slowing the German advance on the city, left Prague to surrender to the US Army.
 With a majority of the ROA gone, the ill-equipped resistance fighters suffered against the reinforced German units and lost much of the territory they gained over the first days of the uprising.

-Though the Nazis surrendered on May 7, the fighting continued in Prague.
-On May 8, the Germans launched an air raid that was followed by an infantry attack.
-SS forces recaptured positions in the city, including the Masaryk rail station, where SS troops murdered roughly 50 captured resistance fighters.
+Fighting continued in Prague even after the official Nazi surrender on May 7th.
+On May 8th, the Germans launched an air raid followed by a ground attack, with SS forces retaking key positions like the Masaryk rail station, where they brutally executed approximately 50 captured resistance fighters.

-On the morning of May 9, German forces exited Prague.
-Later that day, the Soviet Red Army arrived in Prague and put down any remaining German units in the city.
-Czech citizens flooded the streets to welcome the Red Army and celebrate their liberation.
+On the morning of May 9th, German forces left Prague.
+Later that day, the Soviet Red Army arrived and subdued any remaining German units in the city.
+Czech citizens jubilantly flooded the streets to welcome the Red Army and celebrate their liberation.

 May 8 is, as in several European countries, a national holiday in the Czech Republic for the observance of the anniversary of the end of the Second World War in Europe; it was on this day in 1945 when Germany’s formal surrender was signed in Berlin.